jamesDockal/Blogposts-API-REST/README.md

 # Blogposts-API-REST

-An REST API to create blog posts
+An REST API to create blog posts.
 Using `express`, `typescript` and `typeorm` with a `sqlite` `database`

 ## Getting Started